tonymm81/table_project/README.md

 ## version 117
 - tested to create pythonServer.py flask server, what listens to https request and it worked fine on my computers terminal, or phone terminal but not from react native expo.

+## version 118
+- Pythonserver.py works now.
+The phone app does the get request to pythonserver.py and it returns json object, where is every wlan devices state.
+Then wen user wants to change the state from phone, updated json value gets back from POST request.

+### plan
+- Build up the logic, how to control chanced devices.
+This might need some modifications to wlan_devices.py codes.

+- Figure out, how we can adjust the buld brightness and table state.